bytescale/bytescale-upload-widget/README.md

 {
   url: "https://upcdn.io/FW25...",   // The URL to use when serving this file.

   editedFile: undefined,             // The edited file (if present).
-Same as below.
+Same structure as below.

   originalFile: {
     url: "https://upcdn.io/FW25...", // Uploaded file URL.